Please note that this article contains affiliate links, read disclosures here.

 My spending has been maintained at a reasonable level, even when my household salaries increased (and decreased).
 This is all from budgeting and tracking my money.

-Are you ready to start using the budgeting & tracking tool that is packed with features and instructions?
+Are you ready to start using the 2021 Budget & Tracking Spreadsheet that is packed with features and step-by-step instructions?

 The spreadsheet is available in Excel and Google Sheets.
-Both are available for download in the FTD Resource Library – available for subscribers!
+Both are available for download in the FTD Library – available as an added bonus for subscribers (when you sign up for full access)!